Targets and Indicators

 Total per capita expenditure on the preservation, protection and conservation of all cultural and natural heritage, by source of funding (public, private), type of heritage (cultural, natural) and level of government (national, regional, and local/municipal)

 By 2030, significantly reduce the number of deaths and the number of people affected and substantially decrease the direct economic losses relative to global gross domestic product caused by disasters, including water-related disasters, with a focus on protecting the poor and people in vulnerable situations

 Number of deaths, missing persons and directly affected persons attributed to disasters per 100,000 population

-Direct economic loss in relation to global GDP, damage to critical infrastructure and number of disruptions to basic services, attributed to disasters
+(a) Damage to critical infrastructure and (b) number of disruptions to basic services, attributed to disasters

 By 2030, reduce the adverse per capita environmental impact of cities, including by paying special attention to air quality and municipal and other waste management

-Proportion of urban solid waste regularly collected and with adequate final discharge out of total urban solid waste generated, by cities
+Proportion of municipal solid waste collected and managed in controlled facilities out of total municipal waste generated, by cities